HOME

 Statistical Collaboration

-In addition to the research areas listed above, I am very keen to collaborate on other interdisciplinary topics.
+In addition to the research areas listed above, I am keen to collaborate on additional interdisciplinary topics.
 Most recently, I worked with my close friend Dr. Eric MacFadden to design, conduct and analyze data for his study on computer assisted implant surgery.
+This work was selected to be presented by Dr. MacFadden at the 2026 Ramfjord Symposium.